-What is a Fracture of the Calcaneus?
+What is a calcaneus fracture?

-Think you or your loved one may be suffering from a Calcaneus fracture?
+Think you or your loved one may be suffering from a calcaneus fracture?
 Here are the warning signs to be on the lookout for as they relate to the affected heel:

 - Severe pain